-All those tests performed on AMTSO website, which allows to verify the protection level of your antivirus.
+All those tests are performed on the AMTSO website, which allows verifying the protection level of your antivirus.

 The software was actually at its best.
 It passed all six tests.
 The video above shows each test and results.

 Like McAfee, Kaspersky also passed all tests.

 One difference I must mention is that Kaspersky blocks the download completely, while McAfee mostly allows downloading, but it quickly removes the virus.
 I don’t see much of the difference, but it ultimately comes down to you.

 Testing the performance of antivirus is a bit challenging because of many other programs running simultaneously.
 However, according to a performance test carried by AV-Test, McAfee did not interface with the system’s performance, and it got a score of 6 out of 6.

 Similar was found in the case of Kaspersky.
 The company reported that Kasperky also does not affect the system.
 The tool got the same score as McAfee.

 Round review: This round is a tie

 The next test is the system scan test.
 In this test, I will scan my entire PC and count the number of files and the time it takes for both to complete scanning.

 Starting with McAfee, the tool does not show the total scan time, but it took about 8 hours to finish scanning from the manual counting method.
 The tool also found 1,467,763 files and found 13 threats.
 The reason it found those threats was because I tested it before Kaspersky.

-Kaspersky, on the contrary, took 3 hours, while it scaned 4,185,425 files, which is more than double what McAfee scanned.
+Kaspersky, on the contrary, took 3 hours, while it scanned 4,185,425 files, which is more than double what McAfee scanned.

 Round review: This round goes to Kaspersky

 User-friendliness is another important factor to consider while choosing any software or program.
 The user interface of both the antivirus programs is straightforward and neatly organized in tabs.